reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 The process of Auto-Analysis is based on previous user-investigated users' results using Machine Learning.

-An auto-analyzer is presented by a combination of several services: ElasticSearch, Analyzer service(two instances Analyzer and Analyzer train), Metrics gatherer.
-Elasticsearch contains an analytical base, stores training data for retraining of models and saves metrics for metrics gatherer.
-Analyzer instance performs all operations, connected with the basic functionality (indexing/removing logs, searching logs, auto-analysis,  ML suggestions).
-Analyzer train is resposible for training models for Auto-analysis and ML suggestions functionality.
-Metrics gatherer gathers metrics about the usage and requests deletion of custom models if metrics goes down.
+An auto-analyzer is presented by a combination of several services: ElasticSearch, Analyzer service(two instances Analyzer and Analyzer train), Metrics gatherer:
+* Elasticsearch contains an analytical base, stores training data for retraining of models and saves metrics for metrics gatherer.
+* Analyzer instance performs all operations, connected with the basic functionality (indexing/removing logs, searching logs, auto-analysis,  ML suggestions).
+* Analyzer train instance is responsible for training models for Auto-analysis and ML suggestions functionality.
+* Metrics gatherer calculates metrics about the analyzer usage and requests deletion of custom models if metrics goes down.

 There are several ways to use an analyzer in our application: